 Research & Legislation

-The process consists of extensive data analysis, a draft report, peer review, and publishing.
-A link to the public report will be provided when available.
-For an overview of the researched planned Fall 2020, view the presentation to the LMCD Board on 08/26/2020.
+- The process consisted of extensive data analysis, a draft report, peer review, and publishing.
+For an overview of the research during planning, view the presentation to the LMCD Board on 08/26/2020.

-State Legislation.
 A bill was proposed in the previous 2020 legislative session regarding wake boats.
-If any bill is introduced at the 2021 Minnesota State Legislature about wake type boats, it will be posted here.
+If any bill is introduced at the 2022 Minnesota State Legislature about wake type boats, it will be posted here.
 The LMCD is also monitoring legislation regarding wakes introduced in other states.

 - 2021 Legislation

 - HF 1606 introduced 02/25/2021 Bill Information Bill text as introduced